860 words

 The second is that if you are using said packages and not installing everything by yourself it is hard to maintain.
 You need to check your domain reputation, your ip reputation, that everything is up to date and well configured…

 There is also no E2E encryption by default, so if you want to encrypt your emails you also need to use PGP with everyone.
-While it is pretty much the same with “privacy respecting” email services there is still E2E enryption protocols between their users and as more and more peoples are using proton in the community it is easier.
-These services also have enryption at rest using your PGP key which I haven’t seen offered in any email selfhosting solution.
+While it is pretty much the same with “privacy respecting” email services there is still E2E encryption protocols between their users and as more and more peoples are using proton in the community it is easier.
+These services also have encryption at rest using your PGP key which I haven’t seen offered in any email selfhosting solution.

 Privacy implication of selfhosting your email